mad-lab-fau/gaitmap-datasets/README.md

 This will delete the submodule and might cause issues.
 The `poe` task is configured to clean all relevant files in the `docs/_build` folder before each run.

-After a update of the documentation, you will see that you also need to make a commit in the main repo, as the commit hash of the docs submodule has changed.
+After an update of the documentation, you will see that you also need to make a commit in the main repo, as the commit hash of the docs submodule has changed.

 To make sure you don't forget to update the docs, the `poe prepare_release` task will also build and upload the docs